[OBSERVE: Use this field to inform the user (in your language) that the Join us page is only available in english]

 The ability to grasp new opportunities depends on multiple factors, such as organizational culture, amount of internal information exchange, current capabilities and the ability to balance between short-term and long-term planning, but one key in detecting the new is to remember to look outside the organization, to the customers and the business environment.
 Whereas the quantitative customer research methods can give you answers to what is happening, the different participative methods to get in touch with your customer´s world, such as observing, interviewing or co-creative methods, will provide you valuable insight in terms of why.
 Also, reinforcing culture for innovative thinking and information sharing within the organization and looking also beyond your own field in discovering interesting new ideas will broaden up the horizon for opportunities and give you a better sense of your business environment

-– Understanding the value and feasibility
+Intelligence to focus – Understanding the value and feasibility

 The problem of becoming incapable of pointing out the most potential ideas is often discussed regarding innovations.
 But, this is true also for the new business opportunities enabled by digitalization and brings us to the second crucial skill: the ability and means to see which of the various exiting new things make sense in your organization´s context.